loganventer/CHAP2/README.md

 - **Real-time Performance** - Optimized for responsive search
 - **Cancellation Support** - Previous searches cancelled when new input arrives
 - **Safe Regex Operations** - Centralized regex handling with error recovery
+- **Memory Cache for Search** - Search results in the console are cached for 10 minutes, reducing redundant API calls and improving responsiveness
+- **Observer-based UI** - The search console uses an observer pattern to keep the prompt at the top and results below, updating only the results area for a modern, flicker-free experience

 ### Slide Conversion
 - **PowerPoint Support** - .ppsx and .pptx files
 - **Binary Processing** - Direct file-to-chorus conversion
 - **No File Storage** - Converts directly to chorus structure
 - **Error Handling** - Comprehensive validation and error reporting
+- **Bulk Processing** - Process multiple files in batch operations

 ### Data Management
 - **GUID-based Storage** - Unique identification system